 Professorial Lecture Series

-Tickets for the events are free and can be collected from the Information Pod on Level 1 at The Hive or the University of Worcester's main reception.
+Tickets to these free events are on a 'first come, first served basis' and can be collected from the formation Pod on Level 1 at The Hive or the University of Worcester's main reception in St John's.